deep-kaixun/APA/README.md

 cd model_ckpt
 bash install.sh
 ```
-More models will be provided in Google Clound
+More models will be provided in Google Cloud

 # Datasets
 We provide subset in images_un.